djjd47130/JD-UOM/Docs/JD.Uom.md

 - `class procedure ListSystems(AList: TStrings); static;` - Populates a given `TStrings` object with all possible Systems.
 - `class procedure ListUOMs(AList: TStrings; const ACategory: String = ''; const ASystems: String = ''); static;` - Populates a given TStrings object with all possible UOMs matching the given filter parameters.
 - `class function UOMCount: Integer; static;` - Returns the total number of specific UOMs registered.
-- `class function RegisterUOM(const ACategory, ANameSingular, ANamePlural, APrefix, ASuffix, ASystems: String; const AFromBase: String; const AToBase: String): TUOM; static;` - Registers a new TUOM object into the UOM system based on a variety of parameters.
+- `class function RegisterUOM(const ACategory, ANameSingular, ANamePlural, ASuffix, ASystems: String; const AFromBase: String; const AToBase: String): TUOM; static;` - Registers a new TUOM object into the UOM system based on a variety of parameters.
 NOTE: Validation will be done to ensure unique (case sensitive) UOM names, as well as unique suffixes.
 - `class function RegisterSimpleUOM(const ACategory, ANameSingular, ANamePlural, ASuffix, ASystems: String; const ABaseFactor: Double): TUOM; static;` - Registers a new SIMPLE TUOM object into the UOM system based on a variety of parameters.
 - `class procedure RegisterBaseUOM(const ACategory: String; const AUnit: TUOM); static;` - Registers the BASE UOM for a given UOM Category.
 For example, Meters for Distance, Grams for Mass, Celsius for Temperature...
 - `class function Convert(const Value: Double; const FromUOM, ToUOM: String): Double; static;` - Converts a given `Value` from a given `FromUOM` to a given `ToUOM` as a `Double`.